rogerkohlerjr/event-driven-svcs/docs/blog/posts/blog-officially-open.md

   - News
 ---

-# Welcome to [Your Project Name] – A Journey into Event-Driven Microservices
+# Welcome to Blog – A Journey into Event-Driven Microservices

 ## Introduction

-Welcome to the official blog for **[Your Project Name]**, where I'll be sharing insights, lessons, and hands-on tutorials on building event-driven microservices.
+Welcome to the official project blog for **event-driven-svcs**, where I'll be sharing insights, lessons, and hands-on tutorials on building event-driven microservices.
 This project was born out of a passion for scalable, loosely coupled architectures that leverage technologies like **Kafka, FastAPI, Redis, and RabbitMQ**.

 <!-- more -->